I. Formal Relationship Between the University and Students

 49. Appeals Process

-All students have the natural and reasonable right to appeal grades given during the term, the final grade of a course, requirement to withdraw, decisions the University makes regarding academic misconduct and suspension resulting from non-academic misconduct The Senate Committee on Student Appeals is the final adjudicator in such matters.
-For more information on student appeals, please visit https://www.unbc.ca/policy.
+All students have the natural and reasonable right to appeal grades given during the term, the final grade of a course, Requirement to Withdraw, decisions the University makes regarding academic misconduct and suspension resulting from non-academic misconduct.
+The Senate Committee on Student Appeals is the final adjudicator in such matters.
+For more information on student appeals, please visit www.unbc.ca/policy.

 50. University Closure/Weather